mongodb-rust/mongodb-schema-parser/CONTRIBUTING.md

 ```

 As you are developing sometimes it's useful to know whether you can compile
-to WASM.
+to Wasm.
 Especially when you add a new crate to the setup:
 ```bash
 cargo check --target wasm32-unknown-unknown
 ```

 Travis CI will also run a wasm-pack build to check we are able to compile this correctly.

-### WASM in JS
+### Wasm in JS
-The easiest way to run WASM in the browser is via
+The easiest way to run Wasm in the browser is via
 [webpack](https://webpack.js.org/).
 If you are running this in electron, it's
 recommended to be on webpack > `4.29.6`.
 There have been a few bugs that were
 fixed in that version, and we find it to be quite stable.
 If you're in the